Eosinophilic Folliculitis

 Background

 Eosinophilic folliculitis (EF) is a recurrent skin disorder of unknown etiology.
 In 1965, Ise and Ofuji reported a case of recurrent follicular pustules and eosinophilia in a Japanese woman.
 [1] Five years later, and after 3 additional cases, Ofuji named this skin condition eosinophilic pustular folliculitis (EPF).
 [2] Orfanos and Sterry argued that the name sterile eosinophilic pustulosis might be more appropriate because this lesion is not restricted to the hair follicle.
 Other names have also been proposed (eg, classic form of eosinophilic folliculitis, Ofuji disease, eosinophilic pustular dermatosis).
-Over the past 2 decades, the spectrum of eosinophilic folliculitis has expanded to pediatric populations, transplant recipients, and persons with HIV and hematopoietic disorders.
+Since the 1990s, the spectrum of eosinophilic folliculitis has expanded to pediatric populations, transplant recipients, and persons with HIV and hematopoietic disorders.

 Eosinophilic folliculitis is a noninfectious eosinophilic infiltration of hair follicles.
 The 3 variants of eosinophilic folliculitis include classic eosinophilic pustular folliculitis, immunosuppression-associated eosinophilic folliculitis (mostly HIV-related), and infancy-associated eosinophilic folliculitis.
 [3]